-Indeed, even if the islands are well connected to the mainland by a bridge for Ré and Oléron, and a ferry for the island of Aix, the time needed to reach the mainland will not be negligible.
-The risk of traffic jams is high in the summer season, making the return trips to the islands of Oléron and Ré more difficult.
-Each of these islands will seduce you:
+Even if the islands are well connected to the mainland by a bridge for Ré and Oléron, and a ferry for the Ile d'Aix, the time needed to reach the mainland will not be negligible.
+The risk of traffic jams is high in summer, making getting to and from the islands of Oléron and Ré a tricky business.
+Each of these islands will appeal to you:

-"Re the white oneThe Charente Maritime is a wild area with salt marshes, huts and oyster beds, which has preserved its breathtaking landscapes and the beauty of its typical villages, while becoming a mecca for summer tourism, and even for socialites, in the Charente Maritime.
+The Île de Ré, with its wild salt marshes, oyster huts and parks, has managed to preserve its breathtaking landscapes and the beauty of its typical villages, while becoming a mecca for summer tourism, and even a magnet for socialites, in the Charente Maritime region.

-"Oleron the luminous, the wildOleron is the largest island in France after Corsica, with a length of 30km.
-Oléron is a magnificent, raw, wild nature.
-You will discover with its large and magnificent beaches, its dunes, its forests, its immense expanses of oyster farms a pastel osmosis of the sky and the water.
-Its typical villages and its multicoloured oyster huts are set in these breathtaking landscapes.
+The Ile d'Oléron, 30km long, is the largest island in France after Corsica.
+Oleron is nature at its most magnificent, raw and wild.
+With its long, magnificent beaches, dunes, forests and vast expanses of oyster beds, you'll discover a pastel osmosis of sky and water.
+Its typical villages and multicoloured oyster huts are set against these breathtaking landscapes.

 The most famous seaside resorts:

-Châtelaillon-Plage, This seaside resort was created at the end of the 19th century a few kilometres south of La Rochelle.
-Its period seaside villas, with their old-fashioned charm, stretch along the large sandy beach for 3km.
-Ideal for lovers of a large sandy beach close to La Rochelle, a lively town in summer, well situated for visiting the Charentes.
+Châtelaillon-plage is a seaside resort created at the end of the 19th century a few kilometres south of La Rochelle.
+Its period seaside villas, with their old-fashioned charm, stretch along the 3km long sandy beach.
+Ideal for fans of a large sandy beach close to La Rochelle.
+It's also a lively town in the summer months, well situated for visiting the Charentes region.

-Ronce-les-BainsLa Tremblade, created in 1860, in a large massif of dunes, is the seaside resort of La Tremblade.
-It has a lot of charm with its beautiful villas and chalets of different styles.
-The beach of La Cèpe in Ronce-les-Bains is situated on the edge of the Coubre forest.
-A little far from the main traffic routes, well situated for visiting the south of the Charente Maritime, the Saintonge and the island of Oléron.
+This seaside resort was created in 1860, in a large area of dunes, close to La Tremblade.
+It has a lot of charm with its beautiful villas and chalets in so many different styles.
+La Cèpe beach at Ronce-les-Bains is located on the edge of the Coubre forest.
+A little way from the main roads, it's well situated for visiting the south of the Charente Maritime, the Saintonge and the Ile d'Oléron.

-La Palmyre Les Mathes, La Palmyre is well known for its Zoo, large sandy beaches bordered by maritime pine forests.
-The Coubre lighthouse is only a few kilometres away, and there are good cycle paths.
-It is also well situated for visiting the south of the Charente Maritime, the Saintonge and the Ile d'Oléron.
+La Palmyre is best known for its zoo.
+Les Mathes is famous for its long sandy beaches bordered by maritime pine forests.
+The Coubre lighthouse is just a few kilometres away.
+Les Mathes has some great cycle routes.
+It is also well situated for visiting the south of the Charente Maritime, Saintonge and Ile d'Oléron.

-Saint Georges de DidonneThe seaside resort offers you its beautiful and large sandy beach of 3km.
-Ideal location for visiting the south of the Charente Maritime, the Saintonge and part of the Blayais vineyards, or the Médoc and its prestigious châteaux by taking the ferry.
+The seaside resort boasts a large, beautiful 3km sandy beach.
+Ideally situated for visiting the southern Charente Maritime, Saintonge and part of the Blayais vineyards.
+Take the ferry to the Médoc and its prestigious châteaux.

 Whatever you choose, it will be the right one!
 We wish you a great holiday!